Dev-3bdulrahman/installer-manager/README.md

-# Laravel Installer
+# Installer Manager

-Laravel Installer is a Laravel package designed for installation and configuration.
+installer manager is a Laravel package designed for installation and configuration.
 This package provides essential tools to help you set up and configure Laravel applications with ease.

 ## Features